awslabs/aws-encryption-sdk-specification/framework/algorithm-suites.md

 ## Overview

 An algorithm suite is a collection of cryptographic algorithms and related values.
-The algorithm suite defines the behaviors the AWS Encryption SDK MUST follow for cryptographic operations.
+The algorithm suite defines the behaviors [supported libraries](#supported-libraries) MUST follow for cryptographic operations.

 ## Definitions